aternosorg/hawk/README.md

 #### Setups:

-Setup for blocks in any supported version:
+Setup for blocks and block entities in any supported version:

 ```php
 // New block coordinates